chinapedia/wikipedia.abstract.en/Page/List_of_fast_rotators_(minor_planets).md

-LCDB_Period_vs._Diameter_Plot.pngs for 15,000 minor planets, plotted against their diameters.
+s for 15,000 minor planets, plotted against their diameters.
 Most bodies have a period between 2 and 20 hours.[1]]]

 This is a list of FAST ROTATORS—minor planets that have an exceptionally short rotation period, also called "rotation rate" or "spin rate".
 It is a fundamental standard physical property for minor planets.
 In this list the periods are sourced from the _Light Curve Data Base_ (LCDB),[2] and are given in both seconds and hours.